cloudify-examples/mesos-blueprint/README.md

 ### Mesos Base Image Creation

 The Mesos blueprint requires the input of a pre-built Mesos image.
+If you are using AWS, you can use a Mesos AMI.

-A local mode blueprint is provided for this purpose in the `util/image.yaml` file.
-An Openstack implementation is supplied.
+If you need to create a Mesos Image, a local mode blueprint is provided for creating a Mesos image in the `util/image.yaml` file.
+The example is for Openstack.
 Clone the repo to a system that has access to the target Openstack cloud, and has a Cloudify context.
 Edit the `util/imports/openstack/blueprint.yaml` file, and fill in the default values for:

 * image : This should be an existing Ubuntu 14.04 image.
 * flavor : This should be a flavor at least 1x2x20.
 More CPU will make the build faster.